Coral Reefs, the Human View

 - What shape is the coral sample?
 Is it symmetric?

-- Do the coral samples brought into class look like the corals you saw in the movie?
+- Do the coral samples brought into class look like the corals you saw in the videos?
 What makes them similar or different?

 - Coral reefs are teeming with life on every surface, in every crevice, and in the surrounding waters.
 Examine a living coral reef ecosystem by visiting a local aquarium or by checking out the following web cams with live streaming video:

-- New England Aquarium Giant Ocean Tank (Be patient for the video stream to load.)
+- Cayman Reef Cam (Be patient for the video stream to load.)